MeerUzairWasHere/docker-commands/README.md

 - ```-it``` stands for interactive.
 - ```-p``` stands for port or port mapping.
 - ```-t``` stands for tag.
+- ```-d``` stands for `detach.` It tells Docker to run the container in the background, meaning it will start the container and return you to the command prompt without attaching your terminal to the container's output.
+This is useful for running containers that you don't need to actively monitor.

 ## Note